Introduction

 - AC bulb, wires and plug to be controlled by a relay.

-Your Raspberry Pi Pico needs to be preloaded with a MicroPython UF2 file to program it in MicroPython.
+Your Raspberry Pi Pico needs to be flashed with MicroPython firmware.
 You can read our getting started guide for Raspberry Pi Pico where we show all steps required to start programming RP2040 in MicroPython.

 A relay works by using an electromagnet to activate a switch.
 The core of the electromagnet, commonly constructed of iron, is wrapped in a coil of wire.
 A metal armature or movable contact that is attached to a switch is drawn to the magnetic field produced when an electrical current passes through the coil.